-(B) Whether the requesting adult has a terminal illness.
+(B) Whether the requesting adult has a terminal disease.

-(C) Whether the requesting adult has voluntarily made the request for aid-in-dying medication pursuant to Sections 443.2 and 443.3.
+(C) Whether the requesting adult has voluntarily made the request for an aid-in-dying drug pursuant to Sections 443.2 and 443.3.

 (D) Whether the requesting adult is a qualified individual pursuant to subdivision (m) of Section 443.1.